micmejia/bible-dump/AMPC/Mark/Mark 5.md

-This man [^a]continually lived among the tombs, and no one could subdue him any more, even with a chain;
+This man continually lived among the tombs, and no one could subdue him any more, even with a chain;